dxmv/interview_simulator/README.md

     - [ ] Hash passwords
     - [ ] Navigate after registration & login
     - [x] The user can start the interview without uploading a cv
+    - [ ] After logging in, the cv upload page is shown again
 ---
 ## Next steps